AmpScm/TabbedBoxMaker/README.md

  An additional extension which uses the same TabbedBoxMaker generator script is also included: Schroff Box Maker.
 The Schroff addition was created by [John Slee](https://github.com/jsleeio).
 If you create further derivative box generators, feel free to send me a pull request!

 ## Release Notes
-This is a major upgrade to support Inkscape v1.0 and CNC mills (with dogbone cuts), plus an updated dialog layout and documentation, and a number of smaller fixes.
-So far no serious bugs (i.e causing runtime errors) have been found.
+The code was completely refactored since the v1.x series.
+It is now a proper python package with testssuite and supports both plugin for Inkscape and a commandline scenarios.
+The plugin provides 3 extension points in Inkscape.
+ * Tabbed Box maker
+ * Schroff Box maker (=Tabbed Boxmaker customized with schroff settings)
+ * Cardboard Box maker (completely separate for now)

+The regression tests validate if output matches what is expected and if basic mathemetical constraints hold.
+(E.g. kerf is calculated correctly.
+Parts produce enough material to really create the rectangle, etc.)

 The program works with Python 3 ONLY.
 See [issues](https://github.com/ampscm/TabbedBoxMaker/issues) for known issues, or to log issues and enhancement requests.

 Note that in this release the extension has *moved to the Box Maker submenu*.
-This is to better reflect that this tool can be used on a wide variety of CNC machinery, especially with the addition of dogbone corners: laser, water jet, milling, even 3D printing.
+This is to better reflect that this tool can be used on a wide variety of
+CNC machinery, especially with the addition of dogbone corners: laser, water jet, milling, even 3D printing.

 ## To do
-* Tidy, modularise and simplify the code - it is rough and unpythonic.
-Needs some work by a master Python guru.
-* Add tests and perhaps get it submitted as a core extension to be installed with Inkscape?
+* More cleanup
 * Improve input checking to restrict values to correct solutions.
 * Dogbone only works on tabbed joins, NOT divider keyholes or slots yet
 * Would be great to make shapes closed and do path subtraction to get slot cutouts and keyholes from faces, and perhaps offer to add fill colour